-Students will have access to reference books and magazines that are available in the nursing area while they are enrolled as a PN student.
+Students will have access to reference books and magazines available in the nursing area while enrolled as a PN student.
 These are signed in/out as they are utilized.
 Students will also have access to a virtual library offered through Roane State's website.
-Students will be given this information at the beginning of class and it is posted in the classroom.
+Students will be given this information at the beginning of class.

-PROCEDURE FOR COMPLAINTS BY STUDENTS AT TENNESSEE COLLEGE OF APPLIED TECHNOLGY - ONEIDA/HUNTSVILLE
+PROCEDURE FOR COMPLAINTS BY STUDENTS AT

+TENNESSEE COLLEGE OF APPLIED TECHNOLGY - JACKSBORO

-The purpose of this guideline is to provide a procedure through which students of the Tennessee Colleges of Applied Technology may submit a complaint if the student has a concern regarding a situation or condition at the College and the student believes he/she has been treated unfairly or inequitably.
+The purpose of this guideline is to provide a procedure through which students at the Tennessee Colleges of Applied Technology may submit a complaint if the student has a concern regarding a situation or condition at the College and the student believes he/she has been treated unfairly or inequitably.

-It is the philosophy of the Colleges that any complaints can be resolved through open and clear communication, and should be resolved at the lowest level possible.
+It is the philosophy of the Colleges that any complaints can be resolved through open and clear communication and should be resolved at the lowest level possible.
 Therefore, the following steps will be taken: